Editor Hooks

 Editor features

-The following filters are available to extend the editor features.
+The following filters are available to extend features in the Editor.

 editor.PostFeaturedImage.imageSize